cat-125/cheatgui/README.md

 window using the `append` method.
 Finally, we add event listeners to the button and switch elements to handle user interactions.

+# File differences
+CheatGUI has several files that can be imported.
+Here are the differences between them:
+- `cheatgui.js`, `cheatgui.css` - source files.
+They work slower and are not recommended.
+- `cheatgui.min.js`, `cheatgui.min.css` - compressed versions of the files.
+Most often they are needed.
+- `cheatgui.inj.js` - this file automatically embeds CSS code, and can be used for injection into third-party sites.